Comcast/Speed-testJS/README.md

 ## Client Server Setup
 The application consists of a node/express software running the server and plain javascript/html on the client.
-The server powers rest endpoints, websocket communication, database interactions and the client website.
+The server powers REST endpoints, websocket communication, database interactions and the client website.

 # Server
 Index.js is the starting point of the app contains of the neccessary functions to run the application.
 Significant